DevelAngel/swayr/README.md

   focused last and focuses the selected.
 * `quit-window` displays all windows and quits the selected one.
-* `switch-workspace` displays all workspaces in LRU order and switches to the selected.
+* `switch-workspace` displays all workspaces in LRU order and switches to the selected one.
+* `switch-workspace-or-window` displays all workspaces and their windows and switches to the selected workspace or window.
-* `switch-workspace-or-window` displays all workspaces and their windows and allows to switch to either a workspace or window.
+* `quit-workspace-or-window` displays all workspaces and their windows and allows to quit either the selected workspace (all its windows) or the selected window.
 * `execute-swaymsg-command` displays most swaymsg which don't require additional input and executes the selected one.
 That's handy especially for less often used commands not bound to a key.